 So here goes: I think all of us need to adopt my style of learning when it comes to the gospel.
 We need to cram our heads full of the gospel until it leaks from our ears.
 We need to gulp down the gospel constantly, like a runner sucking down water during a race.

 But we can’t just do it every once in a while.
 We need to do it every single day.
 We need to pound the gospel into our heads repeatedly.
 Why?

-Because we always tend to drift toward trying to earn God’s favor.
+Because we always drift toward trying to earn God’s favor.

 Listen to the words of Martin Luther:

 I myself have been preaching and cultivating it [the message of grace] . . . for almost twenty years and still I feel the old clinging dirt of wanting to deal so with God that I may contribute something, so that he will have to give me his grace in exchange for my holiness.
 And still I cannot get it into my head that I should surrender myself completely to sheer grace; yet [I know that] this is what I should and must do.
 (As quoted in Holiness by Grace by Bryan Chapell)

 Martin Luther preached the message of free grace again and again.
 He made a name for himself by standing on the pure, undiluted gospel.
 Martin Luther and “gospel” go hand-in-hand with each other, like Cleveland Browns and losing.